right-rudder/next-gen/src/content/blog/flabob-veterans-day-2024.md

 ---

 The Veterans Day celebration at Flabob Airport was more than just an event; it was an experience.
 It was a day filled with gratitude, admiration, and excitement.
 Flabob Airport continues to be a vital part of the aviation community, and events like Veterans Day solidify its position as a place where history, heritage, and the future of flight converge.

+For more information about NextGen Flight Academy and their upcoming events, visit our [website](https://flyhere.aero/).